haisheng2017/simple-web-spring-boot-starter/update.md

 # update 06/19/24 log
 ## spring rest client with http interface
 - it's recommended to use rest client by apache http5 client
+## move example package to non-hao start named
+- if an application is defined in hao.xxx liked package, component scan will auto include starter's component.
+This will make auto-configure not working
+## support validate

 ---

 # update 06/18/24 log
 ## upgrade spring boot 3.2
 ## mybatis-plus bugs